andarkrc/SDA-Tema3/README.md

 	int sizetcmp(void *key1, void *key2); // Used for keys of type size_t.
 	```

-	The destructor that I implemented: `simple_entry_destroy` should be used for any hash map that
+	The destructor that I implemented: `simple_entry_destroy` should be used for any hashmap that
 	uses simple data types for the key and value.
 By simple data types I mean: any primitive type (int,
 	float, char, double etc), strings (in this case `void *value` can be casted to `(char *)value`,
 	and that's the string).
 It can also be used for any 'static' structs (structs that do not include